The Considerate Data Modeler

 Consider the following motivating dataset:

 It is apparent that these data have some kind of structure; which is to say, they certainly are not drawn from a uniform or other simple distribution.
 In particular, there is at least one cluster of data in the lower right which is clearly separate from the rest.
-The question is: is it possible for a machine learning algorithm to automatically discover and model these kinds of structures without human assistance?

 Adaptive Basis Functions